MONICA-Project/monica-project.github.io/contents/_sections/scral-deploy.md

 ## Prerequisites

 ### Docker
-To start working with SCRAL is necessary to have Docker installed on your machine.
+To start working with SCRAL it is necessary to have Docker installed on your machine.
 To install the proper version for your operating system, have a look to the [Docker documentation page](https://docs.docker.com/).

 ### GOST